 I have been writing about real estate, architecture and design in New York City and beyond for a decade.
 I began covering these topics across Brooklyn, New York for Brownstoner.com in 2010.
 Since then I’ve covered the unique role of elevators inside super-luxury, super-skinny towers (WSJ), what it’s like to full-time on a yacht (WSJ), the Century 21 revamp (Entrepreneur) and the role of ramps in the fight for building accessibility (the Atlantic).
-I traveled to the top of the earth — Kiruna, Sweden — to figure out the role of a new city hall in the relocation of an entire city built atop an iron ore mine.
+I even traveled to the top of the earth — Kiruna, Sweden — to figure out the role of a new city hall in the relocation of an entire city built atop an iron ore mine.

 I have contributed to the House of the Day column for Wall Street Journal’s Mansion section since 2017.
 You can view that work here.